Frank Abbandando: Trial and execution

-By the 1940s, Murder, Inc. was severely weakened after the arrests and convictions of its leaders, like Buchalter and Jacob Shapiro, and top hitmen such as Charles "The Bug" Workman and Emanuel "Mendy" Weiss.
-Its downfall began in 1940 when Abe Reles turned state witness after being indicted for murder.
-His testimonies against fellow Murder, Inc. members soon led to the arrest of Abbandando for the murder of George Rudnick in 1937.
+The downfall of Murder, Inc. began in 1940 when Abe Reles turned state witness after being indicted for murder.
+His testimony against fellow Murder, Inc. members soon led to the arrest of Abbandando for the murder of George Rudnick in 1937.
+By the early 1940s, Murder, Inc. was severely weakened after the arrests and convictions of its leaders, such as Buchalter and Jacob Shapiro, and top hitmen, such as Charles "The Bug" Workman and Emanuel "Mendy" Weiss.

 In May 1940, Abbandando was put on trial for murder along with co-defendants Harry "Happy" Maione and Harry "Pittsburgh Phil" Strauss.
 Abbandando was so confident that his allies would succeed in fixing the verdict, he even whispered a threat into the judge's ear while he was on the witness stand.
-However, to his surprise, they were all convicted of Rudnick's murder, but the verdicts were overturned on appeal.
+To his surprise, they were all convicted of Rudnick's murder, but the verdicts were overturned on appeal.

-In April 1941 Abbandando, along with Maione (Strauss had been convicted in September 1940 of killing Jewish mobster Irving Feinstein in 1939), went on trial a second time.
+In April 1941, Abbandando, along with Maione (Strauss had been convicted in September 1940 of killing Jewish mobster Irving Feinstein in 1939), went on trial a second time.
 This time he was convicted of first-degree murder and sentenced to death.
 Abbandando spent the next nine months in Sing Sing Prison in Ossining, New York.
 On February 19, 1942, he was executed using "Old Sparky," the electric chair at Sing Sing.
 In the moments up to his execution, Abbandando continued to mock and curse his guards.
 It was reported he displayed no fear and seemed to find a morbid humor in the proceedings.

 A mass was said for him at Our Lady of Loretto Church in New York, where his brother Rocco assaulted a news photographer.
 He was buried in the family plot in St John's Cemetery in Queens, New York City.

 Aftermath

-After Abbandando's conviction, six other members of Murder, Inc., including Buchalter and Maione, were convicted of murder and executed based on Reles' testimony.
+After Abbandando's conviction, six other members of Murder, Inc., including Buchalter and Maione, were convicted of murder and executed, based on Reles' testimony.
 On November 12, 1941, while under police protection, Reles fell out a hotel window in Coney Island.
 The official ruling was that Reles died trying to climb down bedsheets to the street below.
 However, it was rumored that the Cosa Nostra raised $100,000 to bribe Reles's guards to shove him out the window.

-With Buchalter's death, Albert "Lord High Executioner" Anastasia, a made man in the Cosa Nostra, took over Murder, Inc. As a reaction to government informants in Murder, Inc., the New York crime families started using their members and associates, who were more easily controlled, to carry out murders.
+With Buchalter's death, Albert "Lord High Executioner" Anastasia, a made man in the Cosa Nostra, took over Murder, Inc. As a reaction to government informants in Murder, Inc., the New York crime families started using their own members and associates, who were more easily controlled, to carry out murders.
 Murder, Inc. soon faded away.